Which One Doesn’t Belong?

-no 2As we talked though it, interesting things started to come out immediately.
+Before you read what my students said, how would you answer the question, Which One Doesn’t Belong?no 2As we talked though it, interesting things started to come out immediately.
 One student said, “I know 3 and 27 are both part of the three times table, and I know 31 isn’t, but I’m not sure about the 123.
 I don’t think it is.”
 Another student asked how she knew the 31 was not “part of the three times table” and she said, “Because I know that 30 is, because it goes 27, 30, 33, so it skips the 31”.
 Then another student had some memory of a divisibility rule for 3 (add up all the digits and see if it’s a multiple of 3) and we tried it with some numbers we knew were multiples of 3 and then we tried it on the 123.
 Then someone suggested we check and divided 123 by 3 to see if it came out evenly.
 All of that reasoning and calculation, just to make an observation about one of the numbers (the 31).
-I made sure to offer “9 is the only single digit number” and “123 is the only three digit number” as potential answers to help less confident students realize that any differences they saw were acceptable.
+I made sure to offer “3 is the only single digit number” and “123 is the only three digit number” as potential answers to help less confident students realize that any differences they saw were acceptable.

-Once they all seemed clear on what to do, I put the following puzzle up on the board and asked them to come up with one quality that made each number different/unique compared to the other three.
+Once they all seemed clear on what to do, I put another four numbers up on the board and asked them to come up with one quality that made each number different/unique compared to the other three.

 Along similar lines, sharing observations was a great opportunity to introduce some vocabulary.
 In the board work above you can see that for 43, one student observed “No number can be multiplied by itself to get 43”.
 Which was a nice place to introduce “perfect squares“, which many of them recognized but did not know the words for.